-Competitions, offers and funds
+Competitions, offers and funding

 Here you will find opportunities to win exclusive food growing resources and training for your school, as well as offers and funding opportunities.
 Look out for offers and enter our competitions to win!